Best Google AdSense Alternatives In 2019 For Increasing Revenue

 Many will make claims about putting in extra work to ensure high ad rates and the like, but the truth is that competition and the principles of supply and demand are the core reasons why ad rates rise.

 Google AdSense is one of the highest paying and highest quality individual ad networks out there.
-Yet, there are plenty of reasons to seek competitors or alternatives.
+Yet, there are plenty of reasons to seek AdSense alternatives.

 Publishers should always be seeking to test or experiment with other forms of digital revenue.
 Thoughts on other ad networks, or questions about the ones above?
 Leave them below and I’ll address them in the comments.